SaxionMechatronics/smartnav-dataset/docs/deployment.md

 imu_topic:  "/ouster/imu"
 ```

 You can control what the algorithm publishes thought the following parameters. `scan_publish_en` determines if any output pointcloud (the map of environment, the de-skewed LiDAR scan and ...) should be published or not.
 If you dont need these data and only need the localization of FASTLIO, you can use this option to optimize the memory and CPU bandwidth.
 With `map_en`, you can disable publishing of largest pointcloud (the entire map of the environment) but position estimation is still being done.
-If you need a map, still you can control whether you need a dense map or a sparse one thgough `dense_publish_en` parameter.
+If you need a map, still you can control whether you need a dense map or a sparse one through `dense_publish_en` parameter.
 Lastly, if you want to visualize the history of location that the robot has visited (useful for visualization) you can use `path_en`.
 Most of these topics are good for visulization or debugging and for a localization application you can disable them all.

 ```yaml
 path_en:  true